SPARE: Single-Pass Annotation with Reference-Guided Evaluation for Automatic Process Supervision and Reward Modelling: Experiment Results

 \paragraph{Implementation Details and Baselines.} We begin with a single-epoch supervised fine-tuning (SFT) on the training split.
 Next, for each problem in the training and dev-set, we generate $N=20$ solutions from the fine-tuned model using a temperature of 1.
 These solutions are then annotated using final answers for outcome supervision and the \texttt{SPARE} framework for process supervision.

-We employ off-the-shelf pretrained models\footnote{Our framework could be further enhanced by specialized evaluator models such as Prometheus 2~\cite{kim-etal-2024-prometheus}, or by leveraging larger, more capable language models.} for reference-guided step annotations using our \texttt{SPARE} framework.
-To account for problem diversity, we manually construct structured step-by-step evaluation exemplars per dataset---ranging from 6 for \texttt{SpaRP} to 56 for MATH---balanced for final answer correctness and covering all topics (MATH), sub-datasets (\texttt{SpaRP}), or reasoning graphs (\textbf{\twonotes}~MuSiQue-Ans).
-Each dataset is evaluated in a 5-shot setting using dataset-specific evaluation guidelines as system prompts.
-See Appendix~\ref{sec:grading_example} for an example.
+We employ the same pretrained models\footnote{Performance could be further improved using specialized evaluators like Prometheus 2~\cite{kim-etal-2024-prometheus} or larger LLMs. } for reference-guided step annotations using our \texttt{SPARE} framework.
+To account for problem diversity, we manually construct structured step-by-step evaluation exemplars per dataset---ranging from 6 for \texttt{SpaRP} to 56 for MATH---balanced for final answer correctness and covering all topics (MATH), sub-datasets (\texttt{SpaRP}), or reasoning graphs (MuSiQue-Ans).
+Each dataset is evaluated in a 5-shot setting, with exemplars selected randomly while ensuring both positive and negative examples, and using dataset-specific evaluation guidelines as system prompts.
+See Appendix~A for an example.

+In the \textit{verification} scenario, we use process annotations from the \texttt{SPARE} framework to train \texttt{SPARE}-PRMs, predicting special tokens for correct and incorrect steps as a classification objective (Section~\ref{sec:verifier_training}) at special end-of-step tokens.
+We benchmark these models against outcome reward models (ORMs) and majority-voted self-consistency.
+To ensure balanced training, we randomly sample equal numbers of positive and negative examples.
+Evaluation metrics for both ORMs and PRMs are reported under two settings: (a) weighted aggregation (i.e., RM-weighted self-consistency) and (b) no aggregation, i.e., Best-of-N (BoN) sampling considering only the highest-scoring solution.
+Further training details and hyperparameters are provided in Appendix~B.

 In the \textit{finetuning} scenario, we evaluate our \texttt{SPARE}-ORPO iteration trained on preference pairs formed using both outcome supervision and the mean reasoning scores of the step-by-step annotations (Section~\ref{sec:training}).
 We benchmark \texttt{SPARE}-ORPO against \texttt{Outcome}-ORPO and second iteration of Supervised Fine-Tuning (SFT) with an equivalent number of training instances.
-The training hyperparameter details are provided in Appendix~\ref{sec:finetuning_details}.
+The training hyperparameter details are provided in Appendix~C.

-In the \textit{verification} scenario, we use process annotations from the \texttt{SPARE} framework to train \texttt{SPARE}-PRMs as a standard language modeling task, predicting special tokens for correct and incorrect steps as a classification objective (Section~\ref{sec:verifier_training}) at special end-of-step $(\mathbb{EOS})$ tokens.
-We benchmark these models against outcome reward models (ORMs) and majority-voted self-consistency~\cite{wang2023selfconsistency}.
-To ensure balanced training, we randomly sample equal numbers of positive and negative examples.
-Evaluation metrics for both ORMs and PRMs are reported under two settings: (a) weighted aggregation (i.e., RM-weighted self-consistency) and (b) no aggregation, i.e., Best-of-N (BoN) sampling considering only the highest-scoring solution.
-Further training details and hyperparameters are provided in Appendix~\ref{sec:reward_model_details}.